hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 $$

-If Idle time for a machine is not seperately broken out of the Actual Cycle Time then it will be included in the calculation, decreasing the observed value for Performance.
-Downtimes for a machine do not impact the Availabilty calculation.
+**Idle Time**

+Idle time is another factor affecting actual machine performance, which is any period of time that an asset is available for production but is not operating.
+By default, idle time affects the Performance Calculation and not the Availability Calculation.
+There is a configuration option to set idle time as attributable to unplanned downtime which would improve performance and impact the calculation for availability.

 ### **Performance**